Title: Thinking Outside the Toolbox: Assessment and Treatment of Stuttering for School-Age Children

 A recording of this webinar will be made available soon.

 This program is offered for .1 ASHA CEUs (Intermediate level, professional area)

-Financial Disclosure: Jennifer Hudson is receiving an honorarium from ArSHA for this presentation and is a salaried employee of Stuttering and Speech Therapy Arizona.
+Financial Disclosure: Jessica Hudson is receiving an honorarium from ArSHA for this presentation and is a salaried employee of Stuttering and Speech Therapy Arizona.

-Non-financial Disclosure: Jennifer Hudson has no non-financial relations to disclose.
+Non-financial Disclosure: Jessica Hudson has no non-financial relations to disclose.